thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 1. In the widget's Edit mode move to the last cell "Actions".
 2. Click the "+" icon on the right of the window to add a new action.
-3. As an example for this manual, in the top drop-down menu, choose an "Action cell button" action source.
+3. As an example for this manual, in the top drop-down menu, choose an "Widget header button" action source.
 4. In the next line input a name for the action and choose an icon that will represent a button.
 With this button, action will be performed.
 5. In the drop-down menu "Type", choose a _Navigate to new dashboard state_ action type.
 6. After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you'd like to be transitioned to.